nonnontrivial/ctts/README.md

 ## purpose

-> The purpose of CTTS is to develop APIs that bring the night sky closer to the user.
+> The purpose of CTTS is to develop APIs that tap into the quality of the night sky.

+## HTTP APIs

+- predictive sky brightness endpoint
-## sky brightness model
+- artificial sky brightness (light pollution) endpoint

-CTTS contains a _sky brightness model_, which can predict the sky brightness of a site.
-A site is a latitude and longitude at a date and time.

 ### running locally